-We had cash and cash equivalents of approximately \$587.0 million and an accumulated deficit of \$259.7 million at March 31, 2021 and a net loss of \$125.2 million for the quarter ended March 31, 2021.
+We had cash and cash equivalents of approximately \$365.9 million and an accumulated deficit of \$367.9 million at June 30, 2021 and a net loss of \$233.4 million for the six months ended June 30, 2021.
 Our ability to continue as a going concern is dependent on our ability to complete the development of our electric vehicles, obtain regulatory approval, begin commercial scale production and launch the sale of such vehicles.

 We believe that our current level of cash and cash equivalents are not sufficient to fund commercial scale production and the launch of sale of such vehicles.
 These conditions raise substantial doubt regarding our ability to continue as a going concern for a period of at least one year from the date of issuance of the unaudited condensed consolidated financial statements included in this report.

-To alleviate these conditions, management is currently evaluating various funding alternatives and may seek to raise additional funds through the issuance of equity, mezzanine or debt securities, through arrangements with strategic partners or through obtaining credit from government or financial institutions.
-As we seek additional sources of financing, there can be no assurance that such financing would be available to us on favorable terms or at all.
+In an effort to alleviate these conditions, management is currently evaluating various funding alternatives and may seek to raise additional funds through the issuance of equity, mezzanine or debt securities, through arrangements with strategic partners or through obtaining credit from government or financial institutions.
+As part of our funding efforts, on July 23, 2021, the Company entered into an equity purchase agreement with YA II PN, LTD. ("YA"), pursuant to which YA has committed to purchase up to \$400 million of our Class A common stock, at our direction from time to time, subject to the satisfaction of certain conditions.
+The actual amount that we raise under this facility will depend on market conditions and other financing alternatives that we are exploring, as well as limitations in the agreement.
+In particular, at current market prices of our shares of Class A common stock, without stockholder approval, the Exchange Cap provision would limit the amount of funds we are able to raise to significantly less than the \$400 million commitment under the Purchase Agreement.
+See Note 9 to the to the condensed consolidated financial statements for more information As we seek additional sources of financing, there can be no assurance that such financing would be available to us on favorable terms or at all.
 Our ability to obtain additional financing in the debt and equity capital markets is subject to several factors, including market and economic conditions, our performance and investor sentiment with respect to us and our industry.
+As a result of these uncertainties, and notwithstanding management's plans and efforts to date, there continues to be substantial doubt about our ability to continue as a going concern.